Preservation and Conservation Policy

 All materials deposited to Gwynedd Archives Service is assessed for preservation and conservation needs

-All Conservation work that is carried out at Gwynedd Archives Service complies with:
+All Conservation and Preservation activities that are carried out by Gwynedd Archives Service complies with Standards and Ethical Guidance noted in Section 4.2.

-Prior to any conservation work being conducted a condition report is carried out.
-If conservation treatment is needed then all works are recorded within the conservation report.
-All work carried out is done with minimal intervention, and complies with:
+Prior to any conservation work being conducted a Condition report is carried out.
+If conservation treatment is needed, then all works are recorded within the Conservation report.
+All work carried out is done with minimal intervention and complies with Standards and Ethical Guidance noted in Section 4.

 • Document handling